codemiller/railsgirls.github.com/_posts/2013-11-12-openshift.markdown

 ### Deploy app to OpenShift

 We are now ready to deploy the Rails Girls app to OpenShift.
 We need to tell our Git repository where to push the code.
-To get the location of your OpenShift code repository, run the following command, and copy the Git URL from the output (Windows users, you can right-click and select *Mark*, highlight text and hit *Enter* to copy content from Command Prompt).
+To get the location of your OpenShift code repository, run the following command, and copy the Git URL from the output.

 {% highlight sh %}
 rhc app show openshiftapp